The Hyper-Intelligent NIC: Is SuperNIC About to Revolutionize Data?

 Today, they’re boosting super-servers.
 But tomorrow?

-We might see them in professional laptops, self-driving cars, or even gamer setups.
+We might see them in professional laptops, self-driving cars, or gamer setups.

 What About You?
 What Do You Think?

-Can you imagine a future where network cards are smarter than some computers?
+Can you imagine a future where network cards are more intelligent than some computers?

 Or does it still feel like just another fancy gadget for data centers?